MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-setrealm.md

 ---
 title: ksetup setrealm
-description: Reference topic for the ksetup setrealm command, which sets the name of a Kerberos realm. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ksetup setrealm command, which sets the name of a Kerberos realm. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article